 - TOEFL Internet: 90 or higher

-Current Moravian College students who wish to enter the Moravian College Master of Science in Occupational Therapy Program should complete the Health Sciences major's pre-occupational therapy track.
+Current Moravian University students who wish to enter the Moravian University Master of Science in Occupational Therapy Program should complete the Health Sciences major's pre-occupational therapy track.

-Students completing the Health Sciences major at Moravian College who meet the following criteria are granted automatic admission to the Master of Science in Occupational Therapy Program.
+Students completing the Health Sciences major at Moravian University who meet the following criteria are granted automatic admission to the Master of Science in Occupational Therapy Program.

-- Graduated from Moravian College with a degree in Health Sciences
+- Graduated from Moravian University with a degree in Health Sciences

-- Completed a minimum of 16 units of coursework at Moravian College
+- Completed a minimum of 16 units of coursework at Moravian University

-- Moravian College cumulative grade point average of 3.5 or better
+- Moravian University cumulative grade point average of 3.5 or better

 - Grades of B or better in all prerequisite courses